This page may contain affiliate links, for which I could earn a small commission. You can review my full disclosure here.

 While the event is visually spectacular, don’t worry if you don’t quite understand everything that’s happening around you.
 The traditions are ancient and performers interpret their own roles within those traditions.
 There is so much to take in and every year varies in its specifics.

-Just be part of the event and enjoy the spectacle and celebratory nature of it all.
+Just being there as part of the event is enough.
+Enjoy the spectacle and celebratory nature of it all.

 While the main events happen at designated points, other performances and demonstrations are ongoing elsewhere around Calton Hill.
 The celebratory festival can overwhelm the senses, with something new and intriguing happening at every turn.